-Earning her PhD in Environmental Education from the University of British Columbia in 2008, Tsepa returned to her native Lesotho, where she was subsequently appointed High Commissioner to Canada in 2010.
+Earning her PhD in Environmental Education from the University of British Columbia in 2008, Tsepa returned to her native Lesotho, where she was subsequently appointed High Commissioner to Canada in 2010, and served in this position until 2016.
 She continues to advance the exchange of cutting-edge research, ideas, and policies about place management through a cultural exchange program between the National University of Lesotho and the University of British Columbia.

-She is also an Ambassador of Lesotho to Cuba, and the High Commissioner of Lesotho to Jamaica, Barbados, Bahamas, and Trinidad and Tobago
+She was also an Ambassador of Lesotho to Cuba, and the High Commissioner of Lesotho to Jamaica, Barbados, Bahamas, and Trinidad and Tobago.